-7.1 The Designated Safeguarding Lead (and Deputies) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with 'Keeping Children Safe in Education' (DfE, 2023).
+7.1 The Designated Safeguarding Leads (and Deputy) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with 'Keeping Children Safe in Education' (DfE 2023).
 In addition to formal training, the Designated Safeguarding Leads will keep up to date with safeguarding developments and refresh their knowledge and skills regularly, but at least annually.

 - 7.2 All staff members and Trustees receive appropriate safeguarding and child protection training, which is regularly updated.
 This training includes amongst other things, online safety, cyber security and understanding the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
 In addition, all staff members receive safeguarding and child protection updates as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records are kept of all child protection training. - 7.3 The school will ensure that the Designated Safeguarding Lead and Deputies also undertake training in inter-agency working and other matters, as appropriate. - 7.4 The DSL's, in the first instance, will provide support and supervision to staff involved in child protection issues. - 7.5 All staff are made aware of the boundaries of appropriate behaviour and conduct.
+Records are kept of all child protection training. - 7.3 The school will ensure that the Designated Safeguarding Leads and Deputy also undertake training in inter-agency working and other matters, as appropriate. - 7.4 The Principal/Inclusion Manager, will provide support and supervision to staff involved in child protection issues. - 7.5 All staff are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are referred to in the Staff Code of Conduct.